MarileneK/git-cheatsheet/README.md

 What you will do now is "copy" and "paste" your code in the hidden file _.git_.
 There are **ALWAYS** 2 steps that go together :
-- (Step 1) Either "copy" ALL your changes...
+- STEP 1: either "copy" ALL your changes...
 ```
 git add .
 ```